kubernetes/enhancements/keps/sig-cli/2299-kustomize-plugin-composition/README.md

 A successful implementation of this API should have the following characteristics:

 1. The orchestration model used to evaluate the API must be simplified in a way that is optimized for plugins.
-Notably, it must be possible for lists of plugins to be recursively composed, and for overlay instances of the API to modify the configuration of plugins they import.
+Notably, it must be easy to recursively compose and modify lists of plugins in a way that yields an overall configuration structure that reflects the user's intent.
-1. The API format must be optimized for plugins.
-This means most or all of its top-level fields should configure plugin orchestration in some way.
+1. Plugin orchestration must be central to the new API format.
 Support for existing Kustomize operations should be compiled in, but expressed in the same way as extensions plugin operations.
 1. The machinery for the new API must enable seamless invocation of sets of approved plugins, and must not require out-of-band imperative installation steps.
 1. The new API must cleanly integrate with the existing Kustomize tool (i.e. `kustomize build`).